Toiletries

 How does product testing work in practice?

-Say if you do actually get picked to test a product, you’ll get a sample sent to you in the post.
+If you do actually get picked to test a product, you’ll get a sample sent to you in the post, or you might have to pick it up from somewhere.

-Depending on what it is, you’ll usually have a couple of weeks to test it before giving your feedback.
+Depending on what it is, you’ll usually have a couple of weeks to test it.

 The feedback will be in the shape of more surveys, which might be multiple choice or free text, or you might have to talk to someone on the phone.